calcarlson/4061Project4/README.md

 # 4. Any assumptions outside this document

+We assumed that only one of the provided testcases would be input into the program at a time.

 # 5. Team Members

-Cal Carlson Carl5362,
+Cal Carlson carl5362,

 Nam Trinh trinh064,

-Jessica Cunningham Cunni536
+Jessica Cunningham cunni536

 # 6. Your and your partners individual contributions

 Cal Carlson: Server and Readme

-Nam Trinh: Client and Debugging
+Nam Trinh: Client and Debugging -> File Traversal

-Jessica Cunningham: Client and Debugging
+Jessica Cunningham: Client and Debugging -> Generating Client Processes